-43The follows because the defender's posterior following s = H "splits" into a lower posterior following $s = H_L$ and a higher posterior following $s = H_H$.
+43 The follows because the defender's posterior following s = H "splits" into a lower posterior following $s = H_L$ and a higher posterior following $s = H_H$.

 A key feature of this model is that although there are no direct payoff externalities among the attackers (who each care only about whether they strike the defender, and whether they face retaliation), the model features a kind of endogenous strategic complementarity among the attackers, which works through the defender's Bayesian updating problem of attributing responsibility for a given attack.
-To see the idea, suppose that the distribution of attack benefits x_i for one attacker i-say, i =Russia-shifts up, so that Russia attacks with higher probability in equilibrium.
+To see the idea, suppose that the distribution of attack benefits x_i for one attacker i-say, i = Russia-shifts up, so that Russia attacks with higher probability in equilibrium.
 This implies that, after each signal, the defender believes that Russia is guilty (responsible for the attack) with higher probability, and correspondingly believes that each other potential attacker is guilty with lower probability.45 This in turn implies that the defender's retaliation threshold increases for each potential attacker other than Russia.
 Finally, this sequence of reasoning implies that the other attackers increase their equilibrium attack probabilities as well.
-In sum, due to the defender's finite supply of
+In sum, due to the defender's finite supply of "suspicion" following each attack, when one attacker becomes more aggressive, this uses up some of the defender's suspicion, and causes the other attackers to also become less suspect and therefore more aggressive.46

-44Baliga, Bueno de Mesquita, and Wolitzky use a slightly different, but equivalent, payoff parameterization.
+44 Baliga, Bueno de Mesquita, and Wolitzky use a slightly different, but equivalent, payoff parameterization.

-45Except after a "business as usual" or null signal, which indicates that no attack is likely to have occurred.
+45 Except after a "business as usual" or null signal, which indicates that no attack is likely to have occurred.
 The strategic complementarity logic holds as long as the defender never retaliates following the null signal.